sigasi/sigasi_insights/content/manual/linting.md

 hardware, the fallback state is the same as the reset state (for most synthesis tools).
 Check the manual of your synthesis tools and run some experiments.
-For more information, see [/tech/vhdl-case-statements-can-do-without-others]
+For more information, see [VHDL case statements can do without the "others"](/tech/vhdl-case-statements-can-do-without-others).

 ## Sensitivity List